chathugaj/Delicious/README.md

 - This website is about The Dine Restaurant which is located in Stockholm, Sweden.
 Through this website customes can reserve their tables for dine and customer can view and manage their personal reservations through this website.
 - For the restaurant staff they view all the reservations and manage them .
+Link to the website:TO DO

 # User stories